 - Grades: K-8

-1 Students will have time to explore the Kids’ Guide to Canada map and become familiar with the map and basic map reading skills.
+1 Students will explore the Kids’ Guide to Canada map and become familiar with the map and basic map reading skills.

-2 Students will explore local introduction artifacts by other students, and learn about other communities across Canada.
+2 Students will explore community artifacts posted by other classes, and learn about different communities across Canada.

 3 Students will become interested in connecting and learning with other classes across the country.